netzkolchose/django-computedfields/docs/examples.rst

         return self.related_set.aggregate(total=Sum('value'))['total'] or some_default

-Here the aggregation is done over the field `value`, thus it should be listed in `depends` to properly get updated on changes of `value` on the foreign model. `totals` on the interim queryset is only an annotated field with no persistent database representation, thus cannot be used as field in the dependency declaration.
-Same goes for even more complicated queryset manipulations:
+Here the aggregation is done over the field `value`, thus it should be listed in `depends` to properly get updated on changes of related `value`. `totals` on the interim queryset is only an annotated field with no persistent database representation, thus cannot be used as source field in the dependency declaration.
+Same goes for even more complicated queryset
+manipulations:

 .. code-block:: python